 Access to online material is granted through the term of approval which ends August 16, 2023.

 In support of patient care, Rush University Medical Center is jointly accredited by the American Nurses Credentialing Center (ANCC), the Accreditation Council for Pharmacy Education (ACPE), and the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education for the healthcare team.

-Rush University Medical Center designates this enduring material for a maximum of 3.0 AMA PRA Category 1 Credit(s)™.
+Rush University Medical Center designates this internet enduring material for a maximum of 1.25 AMA PRA Category 1 Credits™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

 This activity is being presented without bias and without commercial support.

 Rush University is an approved provider for physical therapy (216.000272), occupational therapy, respiratory therapy, social work (159.001203), nutrition, speech-audiology, and psychology by the Illinois Department of Professional Regulation.
-Rush University designates this enduring material for 3.0 Continuing Education credit(s).
+Rush University designates this enduring material for 1.25 Continuing Education credits.